rafalp/Misago/docs/developers/admin_actions.rst

 * Must not define fields that use models for values.

-If you add custom mass action to view, besides adding new entry to ``mass_actions`` tuple, you have to define custom method following this definition:
+If you add custom mass action to view, besides adding new entry to ``mass_actions`` list, you have to define custom method following this definition:

-.. function:: action_NAME(self, request, items)
+.. function:: action_ACTION(self, request, items)

-``NAME`` will be replaced with action name.
+``ACTION`` will be replaced with action dict ``action`` value.
 Request is ``HttpRequest`` instance used to call view and ``items`` is queryset with items selected for this action.
 This method should nothing or ``HttpResponse``.
 If you need to, you can raise ``MassActionError`` with error message as its first argument to interrupt mass action handler.

 FormView